Radler

 Common Mistake

-A common mistake is pouring the soda too quickly, which can cause excessive foaming and overflow, ruining the drink's presentation.
+A common mistake is pouring the beer too quickly, which can cause excessive foam and lead to a less enjoyable drinking experience.

 Frequently Asked Questions